-In Kenya droughts, conflicts (resource-based, political and terrorism), disease epidemics (human and livestock) and flooding is the major cause of deaths, destruction of property and displacements.
-The most affected areas are the Northern and Eastern regions of the country.
+In Kenya droughts, conflicts (resource-based, political, terrorism), disease epidemics (human, livestock) and flooding are the major cause of death, destruction of property and displacement.
+The most drought affected areas are the Northern and Eastern regions of the country.
 Pastoralists, agro-pastoralists and subsistence farmers living in the arid regions (roughly the upper 70% of the country) are highly vulnerable to prolonged droughts and to rain-induced floods.
 During droughts, pastoralists are often forced to migrate to grazing grounds further away from their home lands.
 Coastal areas, like Nyanza are prone to seasonal flooding.
 Severe rains and floods increase the risk of epidemics such as diarrhoea and cholera.